meldurson/AllTameable/README.md

 * Can set Trades for instant taming
 * __Can turn on Simple Mode to only change taming and does not include custom procreation__
   * If do not need complex procreation and are having issues, turn this on in config
+* Special taming food that decreases taming time
+  * Made using the cauldron and uses completed tasty mead
+* Increased reach for interaction with creatures when using the taming tool

 __Current features that do not work:__
 * Ability to tame Bosses (they have special AI that is not conducive with taming)
+  * Can use trade to tame and they will become tame although will never calm down
 * Ability to tame Birds (also have a special AI)

 __Known Incompatibilities:__